 Have you ever been to a restaurant where they serve you vitamin water?
 Well, it is just water with some kind of fruit in it, maybe some cucumbers but nothing else!

-To make strawberry-infused water you need to save the leafy parts of the strawberry.
+You need to save the leafy parts of the strawberry,

 Now you can treat your family and friends with a nice cold beverage made entirely with food scraps.

 There are a few options for your meat scraps.
 The first that comes to mind is a broth of course.
 You can follow the veggie scraps broth procedure and just add the meat.

 Also, another great way to use it is by making a meat scrap chili.
 Maybe the bones and the fatty part of the stake do not look too appealing on your plate.
 But if you put them in a pot filled with veggies, beans, and delicious spices you won't even notice that they are there (or you will because they will make everything richer and tastier).